About the Flood Threat Bulletin

 What do the Flood Threat definitions mean?

 On a daily basis, users may see the following flood threats posted on the map.
-The green threat level will represent NWS Flood Warnings (riverine) that are active at the time of the FTB post.
+The green threat level will represent NWS Flood Warnings (riverine) that are active at the time the FTB is posted.

 - Intensity of precipitation.

-- Duration of precipitation: considered durations range from anywhere between 30 minutes to as long as 48 hours.
+- Duration of precipitation: Considered durations range between 30 minutes and up to 48 hours.

-- Ground type: when rain falls on hard, non-porous surfaces such as roofs and streets in urban areas, it runs off into drainage systems much faster than rural locations.
-Similarly, forests that have been recently burned experience significant runoff problems compared to pristine areas.
+- Ground type: When rain falls on hard, non-porous surfaces such as roofs and streets in urban areas, it runs off into drainage systems much faster than in rural locations.
+Similarly, forests that have recently burned can experience significant runoff problems compared to pristine areas.

-- Spatial coverage of precipitation: by their very nature, isolated thunderstorms potentially producing heavy rain are difficult to forecast, while large, slow moving general rain systems can be more accurately forecast.
+- Spatial coverage of precipitation: Isolated thunderstorms that can produce heavy rain are difficult to forecast, while large, slow-moving general rain systems can be more accurately forecasted.

 - Antecedent moisture: When the ground is already saturated with moisture from previous rainfall, it is much easier for flooding conditions to be initiated.